cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Continuous views
 =================

-PipelineDB's fundamental abstraction is called a :code:`CONTINUOUS VIEW`.
-A :code:`CONTINUOUS VIEW` is much like a regular view, except that it selects from a combination of streams and tables as its inputs and is incrementally updated in realtime as new data is written to those inputs.
+PipelineDB's fundamental abstraction is called a continuous view.
+A continuous view is much like a regular view, except that it selects from a combination of streams and tables as its inputs and is incrementally updated in realtime as new data is written to those inputs.

-As soon as a stream row has been read by the :code:`CONTINUOUS VIEW` s that must read it, it is discarded.
+As soon as a stream row has been read by the continuous view s that must read it, it is discarded.
 It is not stored anywhere.
-The only data that is persisted for a :code:`CONTINUOUS VIEW` is whatever is returned by running a :code:`SELECT * FROM that_view`.
-Thus you can think of a :code:`CONTINUOUS VIEW` as a very high-throughput, realtime materialized view.
+The only data that is persisted for a continuous view is whatever is returned by running a :code:`SELECT * FROM that_view`.
+Thus you can think of a continuous view as a very high-throughput, realtime materialized view.

 CREATE CONTINUOUS VIEW
 ---------------------------

-Here's the syntax for creating a :code:`CONTINUOUS VIEW`:
+Here's the syntax for creating a continuous view:

 .. code-block:: pipeline